How can I best support my LGBTQIA+ child?

 • Higher rates of depression, anxiety, and suicidal ideation

 So how do we create a supportive environment for LGBTQIA+ children?
 The first step is to talk about diversity and differences at home.
 All children are constantly adding to their understanding and perception of the world around them.
-They start out believing that their experiences, like their family structure or their nightly routine, must be what everyone’s life is like!
-And they only learn that there are other identities and ways of being if the grownups in their lives show them there are so many different, beautiful, loving, and valid ways of being.
+They start out believing that their experiences, like their family structure or nightly routine, must be what everyone’s life is like!
+They only learn that there are other identities and ways of being if the grownups in their lives show them many different, beautiful, and valid ways of existing in the world.
 Here’s some ideas for how to do that:

 • Read stories with characters that have different family makeups.
 Some of our favorites are: Frederico & All His Families, My Maddy, A Family is a Family is a Family

-• Avoid falling back on stereotypes and teaching children that all members of the LGBTQIA+ community are all the same or just one way (for child-friendly definitions of common terms used by the LGBTQIA community consult https://pflag.org/glossary/
+• Avoid falling back on stereotypes.
+Avoid teaching children that all members of the LGBTQIA+ community are all the same.
+For child-friendly definitions of common terms used by the LGBTQIA community consult https://pflag.org/glossary/

 • Normalize their experience!
 This may sound like, “Yes, there are lots of girls in the world that kiss and marry other girls,” or “I know lots of people who feel like boys and wear dresses.”